Aliases for HOOK3 Gene

 GeneCards Summary for HOOK3 Gene

 HOOK3 (Hook Microtubule Tethering Protein 3) is a Protein Coding gene.
-GO annotations related to this gene include identical protein binding and microtubule binding.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and microtubule binding.
 An important paralog of this gene is HOOK1.

 Probably serves as a target for the spiC protein from Salmonella typhimurium, which inactivates it, leading to a strong alteration in cellular trafficking (By similarity).
 Component of the FTS/Hook/FHIP complex (FHF complex).
 The FHF complex may function to promote vesicle trafficking and/or fusion via the homotypic vesicular protein sorting complex (the HOPS complex).
 May regulate clearance of endocytosed receptors such as MSR1.
 Participates in defining the architecture and localization of the Golgi complex.
 Acts as an adapter protein linking the dynein motor complex to various cargos and converts dynein from a non-processive to a highly processive motor in the presence of dynactin.
 Facilitates the interaction between dynein and dynactin and activates dynein processivity (the ability to move along a microtubule for a long distance without falling off the track) (PubMed:25035494).